jaquadro/StorageDrawers/README.md

 ### Building and Developing

 #### With IntelliJ IDEA
-Simply clone this project, and load it in IntelliJ IDEA.
-Then, select the `setupWorkspace` run configuration, and run it.
+Simply clone this project, using the `Clone In IDEA` button at the top.
+Then, once background tasks to load gradle have been completed, select the `setupWorkspace` run configuration, and run it.
 Then, refresh your gradle.
 This will set up a development environment for you.

 Once loaded in IntelliJ IDEA, you can use the other preset run configurations to: